Mobile App Development Timeline: A Realistic Perspective

 We’ll go into more detail about those elements shortly.

-For the most part, it will take roughly six months to develop an app in 2017.
+For the most part, it will take roughly six months to develop an app.

 If you’re lucky, and I mean very lucky, it could be done in about four months.

 But I’ve also seen apps take 12 or even 18 months to build.

 It depends on what you’re trying to accomplish.

 After all, that’s the whole point of this, right?